tharsheblows/comment-images/README.txt

 2. How the comment will appear once the image has been uploaded
 3. The error message displayed when an invalid file is selected
 4. The administrator's dashboard notice when their hosting environment doesn't allow uploads
+5. The updated Comments Dashboard showing the Comment Image for each comment
+6. The 'Recent Comments' widget showing a link when a recent comment as a comment image
+7. The 'Comments' dashboard for a given post displaying the comment and the comment image
+8. The updated 'All Posts' view showing when a post's comments contain comment images

 == Changelog ==

+= 1.8 =
+* Made the comment images available in the Media Uploader
+* Added an option in the 'Recent Comments' Dashboard widget to link to the images for the comment
+* Added a column on the 'All Posts' view that display if there are comment images for the given post
+* Added the notification on the 'All Posts' view to link to that posts comments
+* Added a column to the 'Comments' page that displays the comment image associated with the given comment
+* Disable comments on a per post basis from the post dashboard

 = 1.7 =
 * Adding support for international languages in the file types